Saint Helena Airport: Bidding process

-After a long period of rumour and consultation, in March 2005 the British government announced plans to construct an airport in St Helena, expected to be completed by 2010 and funded by the Department for International Development (DfID).
+After a long period of rumour and consultation, in March of 2005 the British government announced plans to construct an airport in Saint Helena, expected to be completed by 2010 and funded by the Department for International Development (DfID).

-According to Private Eye magazine, all of the companies tendering for the job of building and running the airport had by late September 2006 withdrawn from bidding for the project.
+According to Private Eye magazine, all of the companies tendering for the job of building and running the airport had withdrawn from bidding for the project by late September 2006.
 The local Access Office explained that it seemed the bidders considered the DfID was unhelpful by not providing the possibility of on-site investigations in order to complete a detailed design before providing a fixed price for the project.
 According to the DfID's Director for Overseas Territories, his department remained committed to an airport for St Helena.

 DfID restarted the procurement process to identify a suitable Design, Build and Operate (DBO) contractor in October 2006.
-Capability Statements were received by DfID in March 2007 and four bidders were pre-approved for the DBO contract and a further three applicants have been pre-approved for the Air Service Provider contract.
-The applicants for the DBO visited the island for six months from June 2007 before submitting their final proposals, and by January 2008 DfID was down to a shortlist of two bidders.
+Capability statements were received by DfID in March 2007 and four bidders were pre-approved for the DBO contract and a further three applicants have been pre-approved for the Air Service Provider contract.
+The applicants for the DBO visited the island for six months from June 2007 before submitting their final proposals, and by January 2008, DfID was down to a shortlist of two bidders.

 There were delays by the British government, which went up to Prime Minister Gordon Brown who insisted on personally reviewing the paperwork.
-An approved bidder was appointed in 2008, the Italian company Impregilo.
-The project was suspended in November 2008, because of financial pressures brought on by the financial crisis of 2007–2010.
+An approved bidder, the Italian company Impregilo was appointed in 2008.
+The project was suspended in November of the same year because of financial pressures brought on by the 2008 financial crisis.

-It was reported in The Guardian on 10 December 2008 that UK Secretary of State for International Development Douglas Alexander had announced a "pause in negotiations over the St Helena airport contract", apparently related to the 2008 economic downturn.

-The St. Helena Leisure Corporation (Shelco) was set up by Arup's Sir Nigel Thompson and Berwin Leighton Paisner's Robert Jones, who planned to construct luxury resorts and a hotel to be run by Oberoi Hotels & Resorts in conjunction with the airport.
+The St Helena Leisure Corporation (Shelco) was set up by Arup's Sir Nigel Thompson and Berwin Leighton Paisner's Robert Jones, who planned to construct luxury resorts and a hotel to be run by Oberoi Hotels & Resorts in conjunction with the airport.
 Though real estate was to be sold before construction had started, the proposal was turned down by the local government and the DfID.

-The cost of airport was reported to be £285.5 million for DfID in April 2016.
+The cost of the airport was reported to be £285.5 million for DfID in April 2016.